-The personal protective equipment is explained below:
+The personal protective equipment is described in the following section:

 Extinguishing-agent-resistant safety gloves

 Extinguishing-agent-resistant safety gloves protect the hands from contact with extinguishing agent.

 Protective goggles cover the entire area of the eyes (including the sides) and are used to protect the eyes from the extinguishing agent and from particles that are whirled up by the extinguishing agent.